scaljeri/e2e-testing-in-action/README.md

 all this code.

 #### Demo Site
 To start the demo-site you will need docker!
-Docker is awesome and it only taks three commands to get our site up and running
+Docker is awesome and it will only take you three commands to get our site up and running

     $> docker network create my-test-network
     $> docker run -d --network=my-test-network --name web dockercloud/hello-world
     $> docker run -d -p 80:80 --network=my-test-network --name auth beevelop/nginx-basic-auth

-or just one if we use `docker-compose`
+or just one if `docker-compose` is used

     $> docker-compose up -d